kasperfg16/p8_sewbot/README.md

 - All files that only relates to your own pc should never be included in commits, make sure to add them to gitignore!.

-- All custom environments should be added to gitignore.

 ## Prerequisites

 1. Install python